 Hi!
 I'm Josh.
 I'm a student, doing Maths and Computer Science at the University of Warwick.

 I love programming.
 In addition to my degree, I've done lots of side projects.
-In particular, I develop multiple multipurpose discord bots which have been used in thousands of servers.
-I've also done some web development (as you can see!), a school timetabling system, code jams and lots of other things.
+In particular, I've spent thousands of hours on multiple multipurpose discord bots which have been used in thousands of servers.
+I've done web development, a school timetabling system, code jams and various other things which you can find out about below.

 I also love playing games.
 And analysing them.
 And making them.
-I'm on the Exec for Warwick Game Design, a society about making games.
-I'm also part of Warwick Magic, a society about magic tricks.
+I lead weekly Unity teaching sessions for Warwick Game Design.
+I'm also on the Exec for Warwick Magic.

 3 years